luc-gh/luc-gh/README.md

   <h4>About me</h4>
   <p>
     My name is Lucas.
 Apparently, I acquired a taste for programming.<br>
-    I'm studying and working with Java, JS and Python. <br>
+    I'm studying and working with Java and Python. <br>
     Coursing Computer Science at the Federal University of Alagoas.
 Technician in electronics by the Federal Institute of Alagoas.
   </p>